-Office Manager – Residential Program
+Office Manager – Innovators Program

 - Implements the organization and set-up of the office, as well as set-up and unpacking of all session materials and supplies.